tillitis/dev-tillitis/hugo/content/tools/_index.md

 If they have complex dependencies they might come with a `build.sh` script to clone and build the dependencies first.

-If you cloned and built the tkey-libs somewhere else than in a directory called `tkey-libs` next to the app directory you might need to specify a path to it, for example:
+If tkey-libs is cloned and built somewhere other than in the default directory called tkey-libs, next to the app directory that needs it, you need to specify the path to it, as follows:

 ```
 $ make LIBDIR=../tkey-libs-main
 ```

-If your available `objcopy` is anything other than the default `llvm-objcopy`, then define `OBJCOPY` to whatever they're called on your system.
+If the `objcopy` binary on your system is anything other than the default `llvm-objcopy`, define `OBJCOPY` to whatever it is called on your system.

 TKey device applications can run both on the real hardware TKey and in the QEMU emulator.
-In both cases, the client application (for example `tkey-ssh-agent`) talks to the device app over a serial port, virtual or real.
-There is a separate section below that explains how to run device apps in QEMU.
+In both cases, the client application (for example `tkey-ssh-agent`) talks to the device app over a serial port.
+There is a separate section below that explains how to run it in QEMU.

 ### Building with `tkey-builder`